vlad3942/mpoint/readme.txt

 The following file will describe the folders used in Direct's folder structure.

-Please ensure to export the shared APIs from the api repository, i.e. svn://localhost/php5api/tags/<CURRENT VERSION> and place the exported folder structure at the same level as the application’s folder:
+Please ensure to export the shared APIs from the api repository, i.e. svn://localhost/php5api/tags/<CURRENT VERSION> and place the exported folder structure at the same level as the applicationï¿½s folder:
 D:\www\php5api - Top folder for all Shared APIs D:\www\application - Application's top folder
 It's important to check what the highest available version of this API is before doing an export.